 It is notable that the 200D offers wifi support, while the A58 does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

-Both the 200D and the A58 have been discontinued, but can regularly be found used on eBay.
+Both the 200D and the A58 have been discontinued, but can regularly be found used on ebay.
 The A58 was replaced by the Sony A68, while the 200D was followed by the Canon 250D.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 200D Manual (free pdf) or the online Sony A58 Manual.
+Further information on the features and operation of the 200D and A58 can be found, respectively, in the Canon 200D Manual (free pdf) or the online Sony A58 Manual.

 So what is the bottom line?
 Which of the two cameras – the Canon 200D or the Sony A58 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.

 Reasons to prefer the Canon EOS 200D: